 Oxford Rat Catchers (OX1): Seeing rats in your garden or house can be quite an alarming experience and whilst its not so regular an occurrence in Oxford nowadays, it is definitely not unheard of.
 Rats breed very quickly and will likely cause issues, particularly when there are a lot of them.
 Just one sighting of a lone rat will possibly not be much of a concern, but if you are observing them frequently it is best to take action.

-If you do happen to notice rats in Oxford, the probability is that they're going to be brown rats, even though there are in fact two sorts of rats presently found in Great Britain; black (or ship) rats and brown (common) rats.
-As you may know ship rats were the cause of the Great Plague (17th C) at which time they were quite widespread.
-Black rats are relatively rare now and in fact neither species is native to the British Isles, both hailing from from Asia.
+If you discover rats in Oxford, the probabilities are that they are going to be brown rats (Rattus Norvegicus), although there are in fact two species of rat at present living in the UK; brown (common rats) and black (or ship rats).
+As you may perhaps know ship rats were the cause of the Great Plague (17th C) during which period they were pretty common.
+Black rats are relatively scarce nowadays but in fact neither variety is native to the United Kingdom, both of them hailing from from Asia.

 The black rat at 5 to 7" long, is a little smaller than the brown rat, which reaches lengths of up to about 9" and weighs in at close to half a kilo.
 Brown rats may cause damage because they need to constantly chew on things to stop their teeth from growing too long.
 Rats particularly choose to gnaw at wood.